-Fill a sachet bag with one or a combination of these four herbs to keep moths at bay for months.
+Fill a sachet bag with cloves, thyme, rosemary, or a combination of these herbs to keep moths at bay for months.
 While moths don't like the smell of these herbs, humans sure do.
 Replace the contents of your sachets every six months, or whenever they begin to lose their fragrance.
 To save money, buy your herbs from the bulk bins at the grocery store.
 Most natural food stores have them.

 Clothing Storage Tips

 While mint, cedar, lavender and all the other herbs mentioned can go a long way towards preventing a moth infestation or ridding your home of an existing one, how and where you store your clothing is just as important.
 Here are some tips to make sure you're storing your clothes properly.

 - Wash all clothes, and dry them in the sun before packing them away at the end of the season.
 This will help to kill any larvae that may be present in the clothing.
 Cotton garments can also be ironed as a further deterrent.

 - Store clothing in sealed containers—chests, plastic storage containers, suitcases, etc.—where moths can't get to them.
 Zip wool coats and suits inside of garment bags.
 Have wool socks?
 Be sure to move them out of your sock drawer during the warmer months.